All Episodes

 And I would say it probably had a very big impact on this election.

-So she made it, she said her dream was to live long enough to see Donald Trump get elected.
+She said her dream was to live long enough to see Donald Trump get elected.

-I think her son is what, eight and uh so she's been struggling with this really difficult autoimmune disease of hers, and it's impacted her heart, and basically she has the heart of a ninety year old woman.
+And so she's been struggling with this really difficult autoimmune disease of hers, and it's impacted her heart.

-Now, sadly, since election day last week, she has taken a very significant turn for the worse.
+Now, sadly, since Election Day last week, she has taken a very significant turn for the worse.

-And uh more importantly, we just wanted to send words of love out to her today, and then we'll get to your calls here in a minute.
+And more importantly, we just wanted to send words of love out to her today.

-Uh Chelsea Cooley is with us, and uh by the way, Chelsea is uh former Miss USA two thousand and five, Rose Tennant, we all know from the host of the Rose Unplugged radio show.
+Rose Tennant, we all know from the host of the Rose Unplugged radio show.

-Uh welcome both of you.
+Welcome both of you.

 Rose, what's going on?

-She took a bad turn I hear.
+She took a bad turn out here.

-Yeah, she did, and I have to tell you that thanks to you, I got to be friends with Melissa as well.
+And I have to tell you that thanks to you, I got to be friends with Melissa as well.

 As a matter of fact, when you spoke with her election night, I was able to secure a ticket for her by working with Ashley at the Trump headquarters in New York.